On the Ingleton-Violations in Finite Groups: Interpretation and Generalizations of Violation in using Theory of Group Actions

 \section{Interpretation and Generalizations of Violation in $PGL(2,q)$ using Theory of Group Actions}

 Instead of invertible matrices, we can also regard a general linear group as the group of all invertible linear transformations on a vector space.
-In this appendix, we take this point of view and consider the actions of linear groups on their corresponding projective geometries.
+In this section, we take this point of view and consider the actions of linear groups on their corresponding projective geometries.
 Such actions induce a permutation representation for each general linear group on its projective geometry, and the projective linear groups are naturally defined in this framework.
 Using the theory of group actions, we show that the Ingleton violation in $PGL(2,q)$ from Section~\ref{section:pgl} has a nice interpretation: each subgroup is some sort of stabilizer for a set of points in the projective geometry.
-Furthermore, based on this understanding, we generalize the construction in $PGL(2,q)$ to two new families of Ingleton violations in $PGL(n,q)$ for a general $n$.
-Also we provide an abstract construction in 2-transitive groups generalizing these ideas.
+Furthermore, based on this understanding, we generalize the construction in $PGL(2,q)$ to two new families of Ingleton violations in $PGL(n,q)$ for a general $n$.\footnote{Note that with Lemma~\ref{lemma:preimg}, the families in $PGL(n,q)$ can also be easily extended to families of violations in $GL(n,q)$.} Finally, we provide an abstract construction in 2-transitive groups generalizing these ideas.

-Throughout this appendix we assume basic knowledge in the theory of group actions, which can be found in standard group theory textbooks.
-In particular, we make extensive use of the orbit-stabilizer theorem (see e.g. \cite[Sec.
+Throughout this section we assume basic knowledge in the theory of group actions, which can be found in standard group theory textbooks.
+In particular, we make extensive use of the orbit-stabilizer theorem, which says the order of the orbit of an element is equal to the index of it stabilizer (see e.g. \cite[Sec.
 4.1, Prop.
-2]{absAlg}), especially when calculating the order of a subgroup.
+2]{absAlg}).
 Most notations are standard abstract algebra notations, see e.g. \cite{absAlg}; the rest are introduced when they first appear.
+Note that this section is more abstract than the others and assumes more background knowledge in abstract algebra.

-This appendix is mostly based on Prof. M.~Aschbacher's correspondences with us.
-We have expanded on certain details for clarity.
+This section is mostly based on Prof. M.~Aschbacher's correspondences with us.
+We have furnished various details and explanations for clarity.